 Who Is Eligible?

 To be eligible for a patronage refund, an owner must have shopped as a owner in good standing for at least some part of the fiscal year in question.
-The Wedge's fiscal year runs from July 1 to June 30 .
-Checks are mailed in October or November.
+The Wedge's fiscal year runs from July 1 to June 30.
+The cash distribution is made in October or November.